logo

 Reporter Kim Young-seop (edwdkim@kormedi.com)

-It leads to poor results such as a sudden decline in physical ability.
-Therefore, reducing the frequency of exercise significantly or lowering the intensity of exercise drastically is necessary to resolve this issue smoothly.
+This can lead to negative consequences, such as a significant decline in exercise capacity.
+Therefore, reducing the number of exercise sessions or drastically lowering the intensity can effectively resolve this issue.

-If you do intense exercise without taking a break, you may develop muscle soreness or overtraining syndrome.
-This syndrome occurs when training is excessive and at a high intensity without sufficient rest, leading to prolonged discomfort and poor condition.
-It results in decreased athletic performance, severe fatigue, and mood disturbances.
-Overcoming it usually takes several days or months, but in severe cases, it can take years.
-Some research indicates that overtraining syndrome can occur in about 10% of elite athletes and up to 60% of highly competitive athletes.
+Failure to take a break from intense exercise can lead to muscle soreness or overtraining syndrome (OTS).
+This syndrome occurs when you train too hard and at too high an intensity without sufficient rest, resulting in prolonged discomfort and poor performance.
+This can lead to decreased athletic performance, severe fatigue, and mood disturbances.
+Overcoming this condition typically takes days or months, but in severe cases, it can take years.
+Some studies suggest that OTS occurs in approximately 10% of elite athletes and up to 60% of highly competitive athletes.

-During a "Recharging Week (Load Reduction Week)," it is generally recommended to reduce the number of workouts by about 50% or decrease the exercise intensity by approximately 20%.
-In this regard, a recharging week differs from a "rest week," where one completely takes a break from exercise.
-There is an important point to note: people who work out relatively less intensely at the gym 1 to 3 times a week do not necessarily need to have a "recharging week."
-With such a workout schedule, sufficient rest can be achieved.
-Meanwhile, fitness professionals recommend a one-week recharge after 4 to 6 weeks of intense training.
-They are more conservative compared to fitness influencers.
-Therefore, it is advisable to adjust the recharging cycle appropriately based on individual circumstances and physical condition.
+During a "recharge week" (or "reduction week"), you typically reduce the number of workouts by about 50% or the intensity by about 20% compared to your usual workouts.
+In this respect, a recharge week differs from a "rest week," where you completely rest without exercising.
+One caveat is this: those who exercise less intensely at the gym one to three times a week don't necessarily need a "recharge week."
+This workout schedule provides sufficient rest.
+Meanwhile, fitness experts recommend a one-week recharge after four to six weeks of intense exercise.
+This is more conservative than what fitness influencers recommend.
+Therefore, it's best to use this guideline to adjust your recharge cycle appropriately based on your individual circumstances and physical condition.

 =============

-You can see quite a few exercise enthusiasts around.
+You can see quite a few exercise enthusiasts around you.

-However, it is advisable to occasionally give your muscles a chance to rest.
+However, it is advisable to give your muscles a break every now and then.

-I'm so jealous, and I guess I should take it easy too.
+I'm so jealous, but you should take it easy.

 8